pierian-co/Adobe-Target-Reusable-Experience-Templates/Features/Dynamic banner with close button.md

 <p>&nbsp;</p>

-Dynamic banner with close button as the name suggests, has a dedicated close button to close the banner.
+Dynamic banner with close button, as the name suggests, has a dedicated close button to close the banner.
 Following properties of the template can be customized as per individual requirements.
 <p>&nbsp;</p>